hak5peaks/Hackers-Nightlight/README.md

 2. partitions.bin @ 0x8000
 3. firmware.bin @ 0x10000

-Ensure your SPI mode is set to QIO and buad rate is at 115200
+Ensure your SPI mode is set to QIO and baud rate is at 115200

 ![Capture66](https://github.com/Peaakss/Hacker-Nightlight/assets/115900893/a9f9c861-25b8-4685-a90f-1d4cd26a7d59)

 # [Big thanks to https://github.com/Spooks4576 for assisting in the creation of the firmware]